Nüshu

 Nüshu is phonetic, with each of its approximately 600–700 characters representing a syllable.
-Nüshu works were a way for women to lament by communicating sorrows, commiserating over Chinese patriarchy, and establishing connections with an empathetic community.
-Typically a group of three or four young, non-related women would pledge friendship by writing letters and singing songs in Nüshu to each other.
+Nüshu works were a way for women to express their thoughts and feelings and establish connections with an empathetic community.
+Typically a group of three or four young, non-related women would pledge friendship by singing songs and writing letters in Nüshu to each other.
+At the time, women were typically not taught to read and write the mainstream Chinese script.

 It is not known when Nüshu came into being, but it seems to have reached its peak during the latter part of the Qing dynasty (1644–1911).
 To preserve the script as an intangible cultural heritage, Chinese authorities established a Nüshu museum in 2002 and designated "Nüshu transmitters" starting in 2003.
 Fears that the features of the script are being distorted by the effort of marketing it for the tourist industry were highlighted by the 2022 documentary Hidden Letters.

 Features and adoption

 Nüshu was used to write a distinct Chinese variety known as Xiangnan Tuhua that is spoken by the sinicized Yao people of the Xiao River and Yongming River region of northern Jiangyong, Hunan.
 This dialect, which differs enough from those of other parts of Hunan that there is little mutual intelligibility, is known to its speakers as /[tifɯə]/ 'Dong language'.
 There are differing opinions on the classification of Xiangnan Tuhua, as it has features of several different Chinese varieties.
 Some scholars classify it under Xiang Chinese or Pinghua, and other scholars consider it a hybrid dialect.
 Most Jiangyong residents are bilingual in Xiangnan Tuhua and the Hunan dialect of Southwestern Mandarin.
 Xiangnan Tuhua was only written using Nüshu, and it was not used to write other languages, such as the Southwestern Mandarin spoken in Hunan, or the local Yao language.